AstrobioMike/AstrobioMike.github.io/R/basics.md

 <center><img src="../images/R_table.png" width="90%"></center>
 <br>
 Dataframes are two-dimensional objects of rows and columns.
 Here we can see that the default behavior of the **`data.frame()`** function took our two vectors and put them in a table where each original vector now represents one column.
 Another similar, but distinct, table structure in R is a "matrix".
 You will sometimes find you need to convert a dataframe to a matrix or vice versa depending on what you are trying to do with it.
-Keep this in mind as one of the things to look at first when you run into an error.
+Keep this in mind as one of the things to look at first if you run into an error working with tables.

 <br>